0xDBFB7/covidinator/documents/notes/Scrapbook.md

 http://www.jesshamrick.com/2016/03/07/passing-quals/
 "Different people prepare for quals in different ways.
 One of my labmates prepared by writing hand-written notes in many small notebooks and then scanning them.
 Another labmate made a handful of slides per paper.
 For me, I decided to write blog posts on each paper."

+Notational Velocity (or nvPY ) has an interesting set of features that might be worth including. in particular, it seems to maybe solve the part about finding buried facts

+it's easy to write things that are unsupported by evidence. need some way of linking a note to its source, making it explicit whether it be a table of data, a

+how about just a set of standards for publications?